 A Russian football lifer who transitioned from a solid defensive career to become a respected and steady referee on the pitch.

-Almir Kayumov lived his entire adult life within the white lines of Russian football, first as a player and later as an official.
-As a defender in the Soviet and early Russian leagues, he was known for his workmanlike approach, spending the bulk of his club career with Rostselmash Rostov (now FC Rostov).
-His playing days were solid if unspectacular, defined by reliability rather than fame.
-After hanging up his boots, Kayumov found his true calling.
-He qualified as a referee and steadily climbed the ranks, eventually officiating in the Russian Premier League.
-His calm demeanor and understanding of the game, forged from his years as a professional, earned him respect.
-Kayumov’s second act was cut short by his death at 48, but he left a mark as one of the few in his nation to successfully make the demanding transition from top-flight player to top-flight referee.
+Almir Kayumov officiated in the Russian Premier League after a career as a professional defender.
+He spent the bulk of his playing days with Rostselmash Rostov (now FC Rostov) in the Soviet and early Russian leagues.
+His playing style was workmanlike, defined by reliability rather than fame.
+After retiring, he qualified as a referee and steadily climbed the ranks.
+His calm demeanor and understanding of the game, forged from years as a professional, earned him respect.
+Kayumov's second act was cut short by his death at 48, but he succeeded at the demanding transition from top-flight player to top-flight referee.

 1946–1964